derekcorreia/WildFyre2022/README.md

 ## Wild Fyre Reignyted

+Wild Fyre Reignyted is a revised ruleset for the 1978 Stern Electronics pinball game "Wild Fyre".
+The code runs on an Ardunio board attached to the MPU utilizing RetroPinUpgrade to control the solenoids, lamps, and scoring.
+The code provided is clean re-implementation of rules that tries to add some modern sensibilities, improve the game for tournament/competitive play, add some fun new modes of play, and provide an idealized "Early Solid State" game "remastered".

 Note: This code has a dependency on Retro Pin Upgrade - it won't build without those files.
 A version is included in this repository, however, you may consider starting with the most recent library.
 More information is here: https://github.com/RetroPinUpgrade

+In order to use this on a pinball machine, a RPU-compatible hardware board is needed.
+It needs to be revision 3 capable or higher.
+More information on building or buying a board can be found at the RPU wiki: pinballindex.com

 ## [Wild Fyre Reignyted Rules](RULES.md)